2nd Eurovision Semi-Final

 “Bangaranga!”

-After the more than quirky opening, today’s ESC acts got underway.
-After a four-year hiatus, Bulgaria returned to the ESC—and how!
+After the more than quirky opening, the ESC acts got off to a brisk start.
+After four years, Bulgaria returned to the ESC—and how!
 Dara’s quirky anthem “Bangaranga” is a wild mix of K-pop and Balkan pop, but somehow put everyone in a good mood to kick off the second semifinal.

-With Azerbaijan’s Jiva, this year saw a James Bond ballad meet the Song Contest.
+With Azerbaijan’s Jiva, this year’s James Bond ballad met the Song Contest.
 Great voice, little fanfare on stage—will that be enough for the final?

 Fancy a little “Bangaranga”?
 You can listen to it here: